 Naturally, this occurs much to the chagrin of the Italians, many of whom feel compelled to rush towards the Serbian section, perhaps with the intention of physical retribution.
 Some of the Serbian supporters welcome this reaction and indeed appear to goad their harrowed hosts with the raising of arms and such:

-The miracle of television was to pick up I.B.’s best work.
-Always the consummate professional, I.B. had done his homework and produced a pair of wire cutters brought from home in order to cut through the protective netting, which hung down to the top of the barrier.
-Whether this was a trusted tool used in many such actions, or a shiny new pair bought specially for this occasion remains unclear.
+The miracle of television was to pick up the professional’s best work.
+Always the consummate professional, HOOl had done his homework and produced a pair of wire cutters brought from home in order to break through the protective netting which hung down to the top of the barrier.
+Whether this was a trusted tool used in many such actions, or a shiny new pair bought specially for this occasion remains unclear:

 A hooded accomplice of HOOL appears to assure the concerned stewards and stadium officials of his colleague’s expertise in the field.
 “Don’t worry, lads, he’s a safe pair of hands”:

-With a large opening now produced in the netting, Serbian supporters are free to fulfill the pitch-bound destiny of a few flares, as I.B. dutifully holds the portal open for tossing:
+With a large opening now produced in the netting, Serbian supporters are free to fulfill the pitch-bound destiny of a few flares, as HOOL dutifully holds the portal open for tossing:

-While the majority of the unfolding chaos was occurring on the lower tier of the Serbian section, the upper tier also did it’s part to contribute.
+While the majority of the unfolding chaos is occurring on the lower tier of the Serbian section with more flares, the upper tier also helps contribute.
 From up here, some pyro inadvertently creates a sort of “waterfall” effect of smoke which I have no problem describing as beautiful:

 Quite a humerous episode is next captured by videographer “Lider”, as some Serbians attempt to antagonise a steward in an adjoining sector.
 One has just revealed his buttocks to the steward, who is looking quite unimpressed.
 The bare-all bully then turns around while apparently forgetting to re-fasten his lower garment, as a couple of seconds later his arse is again hanging out and the angle suggests that perhaps his male sexual organs were also making an appearance: